 For First Responders Only: ProHEALTH is opening drive-through testing sites to all responders.
 Call 516-874-0411 to talk to a medical professional.

-The following symptoms may appear 2-14 days after exposure to the virus: fever, cough and shortness of breath.
 Call your doctor if you develop symptoms and have been in close contact with someone known to have COVID-19 or who has recently traveled from an affected area or where there is community spread.